Emptiness is not other than form; form also is not other than emptiness.

 no perception, no volition, no consciousness.

-There are no sense consciousnesses, no mental consciousness,
+There are no sense organs, no conceptual mind,

 There are no causal links of dependent origination